thesofakillers/thesofakillers.github.io/content/posts/no-more-kb.md

 slug = "no-more-kb"
 +++

-My personal knowledge base will no longer updated publicly.
+My [personal knowledge](../knowledge-base)base will no longer updated publicly.
 That is, the website that I used to share my notes will become stale.
 In fact, it already has been for more than a year.
 This is for two reasons:

 1. The main purpose of the original website was to provide me a way of visualizing my notes outside of vim.
 It being public was a bonus.
 I now use